IHE/ITI.PIXm/input/pagecontent/volume-1.md

-It provides RESTful interfaces for Patient Identifier Cross-Reference Source actors to feed, update and delete patient identity data as FHIR patient resources managed by the Patient Identifier Cross-Reference Manager actor, a cross-reference query of patient identifiers from multiple Patient Identifier Domains assigned to the same patient person by the Patient Identifier Cross-Reference Manager and a transaction to retrieve the FHIR structure definition of the patient resource.
+It provides RESTful interfaces for Patient Identifier Cross-Reference Source actors to feed, update and delete patient identity data as FHIR patient resources managed by the Patient Identifier Cross-Reference Manager actor, a cross-reference query of patient identifiers from multiple Patient Identifier Domains assigned to the same patient person by the Patient Identifier Cross-Reference Manager.

 #### 41.4.1 Concepts

-This profile uses RESTful transaction and FHIR patient resources for the Mobile Patient Identifier Cross-Reference Feed [ITI-104] and Mobile Patient Identifier Cross-Reference Query [ITI-83] transactions performed by the Patient Identifier Cross-Reference Source and Manager actors and a Mobile Patient Identifier Cross-Reference Structure Definition [ITI-105] transaction to share the structure definition of the FHIR patient resource.
+This profile uses RESTful transaction and FHIR patient resources for the Mobile Patient Identifier Cross-Reference Feed [ITI-104] and Mobile Patient Identifier Cross-Reference Query [ITI-83] transactions performed by the Patient Identifier Cross-Reference Source and Manager actors.

 This profile assumes that the Patient Identifier Cross-Reference Manager performs linking and unlinking based on the patient identity data provided in the Mobile Patient Identifier Cross-Reference Feed [ITI-104] transactions from different patient domains.